busthorne/simp/README.md

 Simp uses the configured keychain by default, however in the future I'll be adding compartmentation, and SSO via Cloudflare, JWT, OIDC, you name it; it also follows OpenAI's [Batch API][2] in provider-agnostic manner, & default to normal endpoints if some provider won't support it.

-The tool is designed ergonomically so that you could bring it to shell scripts.
+The tool is designed with ergonomics in mind.

 ```bash
 git clone --recursive https://github.com/busthorne/simp